IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ###  1.2.2 Resolving Attached Authorities

-Once your upload is complete you will automatically be redirected to the authority resolution page
+Once your upload is complete you will automatically be redirected to the **Authority Resolution interface**
-* You can also access this page by searching for a previous upload through the Zotero Accessions interface and clicking the blue **Resolve** button attached to that upload
+* You can also access this page by searching for a previous upload through the [**Zotero Accessions interface**](#11-the-zotero-accessions-interface) and clicking the blue **Resolve** button attached to that upload

 ![image of Isis CB authority resolution page](/media/resolutionPage.png)